1218-samiksha-j/git-pratice/README.md

 # git-pratice
-this is my first learning on Github
+this is my first learning on Github.